bldaigle/newbooks/README.md

 # newbooks
 A horizontal content slider that reads a Sierra RSS feed and returns book covers that link to their records in the library catalog.
+The slider itself is based on the [jQuery Lightslider](http://sachinchoolur.github.io/lightslider/) project

 This script will create a horizontal content slider of book covers, based on a Sierra RSS feed.
 Here's a working example: https://library.owu.edu/newbooks